ionic-team/ionic-site/docs/v2/api/components/nav/NavController/index.md

 </h3>

-Navigate back to the root of the stack, no matter how far back that is.
+Similar to `pop()`, this method let's you navigate back to the root of the stack, no matter how many pages back that is.

 <table class="table param-table" style="margin:0;">